batchBoy3/Edo-OS-GUI/README.md

 EDO OS GUI
 ==========
-Edo OS GUI is a Batch OS that can run on a Windows based OS.
+Edo OS GUI is a batch os that can run on a windows based os.
 Edo OS GUI gets atleast 1 update every week/month.
 Keep yours updated!
 If there are any bugs report them to quantico.noreply@gmail.com